How to Make the Most of FOMO to Increase Sales

 Shopping cart abandonment rate for products both digital and physical are fairly high at around 75%.
 That’s 75% of customers that you’ve put a lot of marketing effort and dollars into getting to this point of purchase who will bounce and never come back.
 Luckily, there’s a FOMO tactic for this as well.
 Incentivize checking out right away by leaving special perks for quick buyers only and for big buyers only.
 For instance, make it so free shipping is only above a certain amount.
 Create an offer for free shipping if your customer clicks “checkout” within the hour and add a timer.
 Create an offer specifically for new releases: a discount for the first 100 buyers.
 You can also show customers how many units are left of a product they like.
 This idea of scarcity and constraint on benefits helps push customers to the point of purchase.

 The more time we spend on social platforms and other sources of information, the stronger FOMO will likely become.
 Inspiring immediate action and a sense of urgency is an important part of not only reaching customers but also closing sales online.
-The more you can utilize FOMO in your marketing and online sales process, the more you will increase sales; it’s in our nature!
+The more you can utilize FOMO in your marketing and online sales automation process, the more you will increase sales; it’s in our nature!

 For the easiest way to update users with enticing new products and offers both on and off your site, try Beamer today.